Cinny Kennard: Annenberg Retreat at Sunnylands (2010 - 2013)

 Kennard served as Senior Advisor to the President at the Annenberg Retreat at Sunnylands, where national and foreign dignitaries and diplomats gather for Camp David-style summits and retreats.
 She was responsible for working to bring top elected officials to Sunnylands, including former President Barack Obama, former U.S. House Speaker John Boehner, Chinese President Xi Jinping and Abdullah II bin Al-Hussein, the King of Jordan.

 Kennard completed the strategic plan for Sunnylands and is the executive producer of, "A Place Called Sunnylands," an award-winning orientation film that runs in the Sunnylands Visitor Center.

 In January 2015 she became managing director to work with Board Chair Wallis Annenberg and Executive Director Leonard Aube.

+Annenberg Foundation (2015-2025)

+Kennard served as Executive Director answering directly to CEO Wallis Annenberg at the Annenberg Foundation.
+Kennard’s leadership spanned a decade including during the COVID pandemic, when she worked with city and civic leaders on emergency response.
+Kennard was a co-founder of the first LA County Office to address food insecurity in Los Angeles, advocating for a food czar during COVID.
+She worked with the National Wildlife Federation to create the Wallis Annenberg Wildlife Crossing, the largest urban Wildlife Crossing in the world.

+Kennard launched Annenberg Tech and Pledge LA in 2018 to expand tech access in Los Angeles.
+Kennard oversaw daily operations of the Annenberg Space for Photography, which closed in 2020 during the Pandemic after a ten-year run.

 Committees and boards

-Kennard is a member of the Homeland Security Advisory Council, working to make the Los Angeles region better prepared, more secure, and more resilient in the face of all threats.
+Kennard is Chair of the Advisory Board at the USC Center on Philanthropy & Public Policy, a member of The Trusteeship of the International Women’s Forum, and co-founder of Women Leaders in Philanthropy, a national group of female foundation executives.
+She is a member of the Milken Institute's Future of Aging Advisory Board Leadership Council.

 She co-founded the Carole Kneeland Project for Responsible Journalism and serves as an executive board member.